Browse our Products

 At the end of a semester, do you find your office full of students wondering what their grade will be?
 Are they often complaining that their grade is much lower than they anticipated?
 It’s OK, we’ve all been there.
 The good news is that there is a way to reduce grading frustration – for your students and yourself.
 Learn about total point grading today!

 Focused, energizing classroom discussions that involve everyone are what higher education instructors dream of.
 Too bad they don’t just happen.
-But you can learn the careful planning and structuring it takes to make them happen in How Can I Use Discussion to Facilitate Learning? — a Magna 20 Minute Mentor.
+But you can learn the careful planning and structuring it takes to make them happen in How Can I Use Discussion to Facilitate Learning?
 This fast and focused video seminar will show you how to structure and plan classroom discussions to maximize student engagement, student participation, and learning.

 If you are only asking for feedback at the end of the semester, there’s not much you can do to improve the learning for your current students.
 That is why it’s important to get student feedback early in the semester - and multiple times throughout - to understand your students and meet their learning needs.
-This Magna 20 Minute Mentor shares the five times in the semester when getting student feedback is valuable and provides practical ways to obtain that information.
+We share the five times in the semester when getting student feedback is valuable and provides practical ways to obtain that information.

 You know teaching and learning are more effective when students are motivated.
 One of the keys to motivating students is finding out what makes them tick, and the sooner you can do that, the better.
-In How Can I Use Icebreakers to Connect with Students? you’ll learn how you can use class openings to forge connections with college students through introductory surveys, icebreakers, and more.
+Learn how you can use class openings to forge connections with college students through introductory surveys, icebreakers, and more.

 Informal writing assignments can be part of your strategy of frequent, low-stakes (FLS) grading.
 This approach incorporates many informal, low-pressure writing assignments that keep students engaged in the course materials and continually improving.
-In this Magna 20 Minute Mentor program, find out how informal writing assignments can create a dialogue between the students and instructor, boost student confidence, and increase student motivation.
+Find out how informal writing assignments can create a dialogue between the students and instructor, boost student confidence, and increase student motivation.

 Save time and significantly improve student outcomes by using Voice Feedback.
 Research shows that students value and are far more likely to incorporate voice feedback in completing their assignments than written feedback.
 We explain the benefits of using voice feedback and walk you through the process of how to incorporate this approach into your teaching.

 Whether you teach physics or philosophy, you’re probably looking for innovative ways to increase student engagement with your course material.
-Encouraging students to make new connections is essential in higher education, and How Can Objects and Analogies Improve My Teaching?, a Magna 20 Minute Mentor, shows you what students think about just that.
+Encouraging students to make new connections is essential in higher education, and we show you what students think about just that.